opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 4.0K    up
 ```

-It _seems_ to work?
-For no reason in particular, let's try again with a file
+Hmm... it _seems_ to work?

-including _spaces_!
+For no particular reason, let's add a file including _spaces_:

 ```
 ❯ touch "can't wake up"